gardener/documentation/website/blog/2024/04-22-Gardener's-Registry-Cache-Extension-Another-Cost-Saving-Win-and-More.md

 An image pull represents ingress traffic for a virtual machine (data is entering to the system from outside) and egress traffic for the upstream registry (data is leaving the system).

-Ingress traffic from the internet to a virtual machine is free of charge on AWS, GCP and Azure.
+Ingress traffic from the internet to a virtual machine is free of charge on AWS, GCP, and Azure.
 However, the cloud providers charge NAT gateway costs for inbound and outbound data processed by the NAT gateway based on the processed data volume (per GB).
-The container registry offering on the cloud providers charge for egress traffic - again, based on the data volume (per GB).
+The container registry offerings on the cloud providers charge for egress traffic - again, based on the data volume (per GB).

 Having all of this in mind, the Registry Cache extension reduces NAT gateway costs for the Shoot cluster and container registry costs.

 ## Try It Out!

 We would also like to encourage you to try it!
-As a Gardener user you can also reduce your infrastructure costs and increase resilience by enabling the Registry Cache for your Shoot clusters.
+As a Gardener user, you can also reduce your infrastructure costs and increase resilience by enabling the Registry Cache for your Shoot clusters.
 The Registry Cache extension is a great fit for long running Shoot clusters that have high image pull rate.

 For more information, refer to the [Registry Cache extension documentation](https://github.com/gardener/gardener-extension-registry-cache/blob/main/README.md)!